 (9) Objective findings; and

-(10) Clinical findings supporting the above information.
+(10) Clinical findings supporting the information in this rule.

 (D) Treatment plan.